-What is Mick Conlan’s route to World Titles now? - Irish Boxing
+WBO #1 spot + WBA Interim Belt GONE – What is Mick Conlan’s route to World Titles now? - Irish Boxing

 Olivieri explained how “there was never any official ruling by the WBO committee that he would be facing the winner of the Fulton-Figueroa unification championship bout.
 The WBO had not designated a mandatory challenger at 122lbs.”

 “Regardless of whether a fighter is ranked at number one that does not mean he will automatically fight for the title.
-That is a misconception.
+That is a misconception.”

 Interestingly, just days after Conlan’s interim title win the WBA sent out a circular announcing the withdrawal of such belts.
 The letter stated that “The World Boxing Association Championships Committee has decided to withdraw all the Interim championship titles approved so far in light of the resolution to eliminate all the interim champions.
 However, they will be approved as elimination fights.
 The WBA Championships Committee will study case by case to decide which Interim champions will be ordered to fight the champions.”

-It is unclear to our eyes whether Conlan would be ordered to fight Santa Cruz or Wood.
-Additionally, some may take this latest declaration with a pinch of salt following previous statements from the WBA regarding the reduction of the number of titles in 2013, 2016, 2017, and 2020.
+Some may haven take this latest declaration with a pinch of salt following previous statements from the WBA regarding the reduction of the number of titles in 2013, 2016, 2017, and 2020.

 However, WBA president Gilberto Mendoza has pledged to implement the change, telling to ESPN how “I know that I have said it before in multiple occasions, and I haven’t been able to keep my promise.
 I’ll do it now, though.
 I’m saying this with my feet on the ground and after assessing financials, after assessing the situation and all the controversies.”

+The Venezuelan then followed up on this tonight by announcing that all interim titles will be vacated and their former holders be designated as mandatory challengers.
+It is hoped that a fight between either Wood or Santa Cruz and Conlan will be ordered but this is currently unclear as tonight’s statement suggests that Mick may still need to win a final eliminator

+[From the statement]: At the discretion of the Chairman and the Championships Committee, they will be considered as mandatory contenders to the world champion of the division, either to fight for the championship as an official challenger directly or, depending on the case, to participate in a Box-off elimination bout to determine the official challenger.

-While, like every governing body, the WBO have the ability to contravene their own rules and policies at a whim and Conlan could still find himself in the picture for the Fulton-Figueroa winner, it would seem as though the WBA featherweight title is the Irishman’s likeliest route.
+While, like every governing body, the WBO have the ability to contravene their own rules and policies at a whim and Conlan could still find himself in the picture for the Fulton-Figueroa winner, it would certainly seem now that the WBA featherweight title is the Irishman’s likeliest route.

 Wood, who shocked Can Xu to take the secondary belt, has been embroiled in a war of words with IBF champ and Matchroom stablemate Kid Galahad.
 A unification between a regular titleholder and a champion is usually a no-go – although, as mentioned above, an elevation for Wood seems a distinct possibility.